 - What do you believe about God’s purpose for us as a couple or family?

-You’ll notice that these are all quite unselfish questions.
+These are all quite unselfish questions.
 You honestly want to know your spouse better, and listening is a great way to show you care.
 Hopefully your question(s) will start a conversation.
-Being somewhat vulnerable yourself, and sharing how you feel about the same question, may well help your spouse feel safer to share with you.

-Not every date night needs to involve deep personal questions.
+Not every date night should involve deep personal questions.
 Sometimes you need to play, or relax, or do something active together.
 But I suggest that once or twice a month your date night include some time for unhurried conversation.
 It’s one of the things that will bring you closer together.
-And keeping this kind of communication going between you will serve you well when challenges come along.
+And this kind of communication will serve you well when challenges come along.

 Get closer.
 The organ of intimacy really is the ear!